Prosecutor: Officer who shot armed motorist was justified

 A second shot fired by Moore struck McClanahan, fatally wounding him.

-The officer returned fire and Moore died from his injuries shortly after being shot, Schalk said.
+Holly returned fire and Moore died from his injuries shortly after being shot, Schalk said.